-On the southern coast of Peljesac peninsula is Viganj, a place rich in maritime, tourism and hospitality tradition.
+On the southern coast of the Peljesac peninsula is Viganj, a place rich in maritime, tourism, and hospitality tradition.
 1936 in Viganj was established tourist company, first on this part of the Adriatic.
 Situated in a large cove west of Cape Saint Liberan, on the edge of the fertile flysch zone.
-Economy is based on tourism, fishing and agriculture.
+The economy is based on tourism, fishing, and agriculture.
 North-east of Viganj is the mountain resort of St. Ilija (961 m).

 Today is a beautiful orchard and botanical garden, protected from northern winds and facing the ever warm south.
 Exotic fruit-trees and plants, which they from their journeys on the world seas made famous seafarers of Peljesac.
-Viganj disposes of many houses and villas for rent, and tourists enjoy particularly home-made products, offered by the local.
+Viganj disposes of many houses and villas for rent, and tourists enjoy particularly home-made products, offered by the locals.
 Swimmers will be delighted by a large pebble beach and pine groves.
-Above Viganj are located picturesque hamlets Basina, Kovacevici, Kraljevica Selo, Sapetino Selo, Podac i Dol.
+Above Viganj are located picturesque hamlets Basina, Kovacevici, Kraljevica Selo, Sapetino Selo, Podac and Dol.
 At the top of Sveti Ivan, where lies near the road and the old church, and the remains of the artillery position of the Austrian navy, ending the Peljesac channel.
-Best conditions are for sailing, surfing and hiking.
+The best conditions are for sailing, surfing, and hiking.

 Viganj (330 inhabitants) is located 7 km west of Orebić, the largest town on the peninsula.
 It is only 15 minutes by boat from the town of Korcula on the same name island.
 Distance from Dubrovnik, the most beautiful town in Croatia is 128 km with which Viganj connected by bus.
 On the regional road running along the peninsula.